top of page

 Vice Chair

-Randy holds Bachelors in Environmental Science with an emphasis in Conservation Law.
-Having grown accustomed to the warmer southern climate that Waldo County offered over his native Aroostook County, and his wife having one year left in her degree, he started a career in the Corrections Division at the Waldo County Sheriff's Office in during his final year of college.
+Randy holds a Bachelors in Environmental Science with an emphasis in Conservation Law.
+Having grown accustomed to the warmer southern climate that Waldo County offered over his native Aroostook County, and his wife having one year left in her degree, he started a career in the Corrections Division at the Waldo County Sheriff's Office during his final year of college.
 25 years (22 with Waldo SO) later, he still finds himself on the western side of Waldo County raising two sons and enjoying the warmth!
 He is also passionate about the underserved.
-With that, he currently also serves as the Vice-Chair of the Belfast Soup Kitchen (BSK) as he works to address food insecurity in the Waldo County area.
-Aside from board membership at BSK and the Ecology Learning Center, his professional pursuits are reintegrating justice involved individuals to an active and productive role in society.
+With that, he currently serves as the Vice-Chair of the Belfast Soup Kitchen (BSK) to address food insecurity in the Waldo County area.
+His professional pursuits are reintegrating justice involved individuals to an active and productive role in society.
 Not everyone has an easy start on the journey of life.
 It is his strong belief that through evidence-based education and connection to the community, we will have a more productive and harmonious society.

 Tia Poulin